Gophers volleyball hosts No. 1 Texas on Wednesday, with fans back at 'The Pav'

 "I'm really excited," Landfair said.
 "I know the fans give us a big rush and are very supportive.
 I just can't wait to play in front of them and show everybody what we've been training for."

-The Longhorns (2-0) could be the biggest test all season for Minnesota, returning five All-Americans from a 27-2 team that won the Big 12 title and finished NCAA runner-up this past April.
+The Longhorns (2-0) could be the biggest test all season for Minnesota, returning five All-Americas from a 27-2 team that won the Big 12 title and finished NCAA runner-up this past April.

 "What I like about the way we're doing it now is we're getting to play some really good teams from other conferences," McCutcheon said.
 "We get an idea of where everyone's at.
 And we'll see how some of our strengths now weigh up against them."